 How High Could Interest Rates Go?

 The highest recorded base rate was 17% back in 1979.
-It is not currently predicted to reach those levels anytime soon.
-Analysts expect the base rate to reach around 6% by the end of 2023.
+It is not predicted to reach those levels anytime soon, though analysts' forecasts vary as rates respond to economic conditions.
 Keeping up with current mortgage news is helpful.

 Will Interest Rates Decrease in the Future?